Peacock is a video streaming service from NBCUniversal that launched for all users in July 2020.

 - A.P.
 Bio: After two seasons on NBC, this classroom comedy starring Glenn Howerton and Patton Oswalt will move to the streaming service for Season 3

-- Battlestar Galactica: A yet-to-be titled reboot of the popular sci-fi series
+- Battlestar Galactica: A reboot of the popular sci-fi series

 - Punky Brewster: Another reboot from the popular 1980s sitcom